 - Leave yourself plenty of time in the morning: Firstly, you don’t want to be rushing or late for work.
 Secondly, you need to allow additional time for a cool down, stretch and shower.

 - Get prepared beforehand: Before you head out, organise your clothes for the day, so you are not rushing back or worrying – your only focus should be on getting a good workout in.
 It’s wise to have your running clothes ready to slip on when you wake as well.
+Put your alarm/phone out of reach so when it goes off you have to get up.

 - Don’t skip breakfast: Breakfast is an important part of your morning routine.
 If you run on an empty stomach, get your breakfast partially ready in case you are a bit behind schedule.